stefanrueger/urboot/README.md

    need voltage level shifters.
  - Check the mechanical connections.
 Do the contacts fit tight?
  - Reset the board manually.
 Some boards have a hardware mechanism that allows avrdude to reset the board by plucking the RTS or the DTR line for a short while.
-Avdude does both before starting communication, but if the board lacks the hardware for that, it needs to be reset manually before programming: *First* press the reset button of the board and release it; *then* start avrdude by pressing enter of the previously typed command line within the `WDTO` time (typically
+Avrdude does both before starting communication, but if the board lacks the hardware for that, it needs to be reset manually before programming: *First* press the reset button of the board and release it; *then* start avrdude by pressing enter of the previously typed command line within the `WDTO` time (typically